ifad/scriptoria-core/doc/api_v1.md

 required for this partiicpant step (send an email, wait for user input, etc) and then call the proceed action on the workitem.

+If a timeout or error occurs, another callback request will be made with a `status` of `timeout` or `error`.
+In this case the application should stop whatever work it is doing (if possible).
+Depending on how the workflow is setup to handle errors, the workitem or entire workflowmay be replayed.

 ### Parameters

 | Parameter    | Mandatory | Description                 |